2021-22 Return to In-Person Instruction and Continuity of Services Plan

 At the secondary level, all parents will receive notification of positive individuals with a grade level designation of the positive case.
 Unlike an elementary campus where students are generally with the same cohort of students during the day, at a secondary campus, students are in multiple classes each day with students not just at their grade level, but with students at other grade levels as well.
 In addition, students intermingle during lunch and in the hallways during class changes.
 We believe that by notifying all parents of the grade level where a positive case is reported better informs you of the current level of cases on your campus.

 Exclusion time for individuals with a positive test result or who have been identified as a close contact will be determined by medical provider documentation and/or the local health authority.
 Exclusionary criteria for student and staff illness, other than a positive COVID-19 test result, will follow protocols established by the Texas Administrative Code, which include being fever-free for 24 hours without the use of medication to return to campus and the requirement to provide a doctor’s note if the student/staff member is absent for more than four days.
 Symptom evaluation for on-campus students will continue to be managed by the campus nurse based on guidance from the Comal ISD Health Consultant with regards to COVID-related symptom management.
 Isolation rooms may be utilized at the discretion of the nurse if multiple students with COVID-like symptoms are in the clinic or waiting for parent pick up.
+For students who participate in UIL athletics, return to play protocols will be handled on a case-by-case basis based on a number of factors including the severity and duration of symptoms.
+The athletic trainer at each campus will determine return to play guidelines for each individual.

 Student Support Services: